kadena-io/pact-5/docs/builtins/Database/insert.md

 ### Return value

-The `insert` function returns a string indicating the success or failure of the operation.
+The `insert` function returns a string indicating the success or an exception on failure of the operation.

 ### Examples